steedos/steedos-platform/README.md

 To make this possible, we're enabling you to export your metadata, define data import files, and easily specify the edition, features, and configuration options of your development, staging, and production environments.

+Steedos DX are licenced by developers.
+We provide Steedos DX free license for open source projects and educational institutions.

 ## Installation and Deployment

 This project is the kernel source code of Steedos Platform.
 We will compile and release it as [NPM package](https://www.npmjs.com/package/steedos-server) regularly.